Bladder Exstrophy - Causes, Symptoms, Diagnosis, and Treatment

 Published At November 30, 2022

-Bladder exstrophy is a rare birth defect that develops within the mother's body while the fetus develops.
-During the development of the bladder, the skin of the abdominal wall and pelvis does not form/join completely, exposing the bladder outside the body through an opening in the lower abdominal wall.
+Bladder exstrophy is a rare birth defect that occurs within the mother's body while the fetus develops.
+During bladder development, the skin of the abdominal wall and pelvis does not form or join completely, exposing the bladder outside the body through an opening in the lower abdominal wall.
 Instead of the ideal round shape, the exstrophy bladder is flat.
 The bladder cannot function normally or store urine, resulting in leakage.

 What Causes Bladder Exstrophy?

-There is no definite cause of bladder exstrophy.
-This condition is thought to occur during the eleventh week of pregnancy.
-The defect in the bladder happens at the time when the tissues in the lower abdominal wall develop.
+There is no definite cause of bladder exstrophy, but this condition is thought to occur during the 11th week of pregnancy.
+The defect in the bladder occurs when the tissues in the lower abdominal wall develop.
 A temporary tissue known as the cloacal membrane covers the lower abdominal wall, which is replaced by the matured and developed abdominal muscles.

 During this time, if the cloacal membrane tears before the complete formation of the abdominal muscles, it results in an exstrophy bladder.